jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 JENNIFER: No. Fuck.

-DAN:	What do you have to hit.
+DAN:	What do you have to hit?

-JENNIFER:	 See this is the little --
+JENNIFER:	 See this is the little -- Oh.

-JENNIFER:	Oh.
 Oh oh.

 DAN:	 Cool?